Pop psychology sells well.

 The Truth

-Tipping point beyond which “flourishing” happens are highly unlikely, as Frederickson himself admitted.
+Tipping points beyond which “flourishing” happens are highly unlikely, as Frederickson himself states.

 And if there is a tipping point, how could one even generalize to a simple ratio?